Updated WWE TLC Card | 411MANIA

 Updated WWE TLC Card

-WWE has set more new matches for this Sunday’s WWE TLC after Monday’s episode of Raw.
+WWE has set a new segment for this Sunday’s WWE TLC.
 The PPV takes place on October 22nd and airs live on the WWE Network.
 The card is as follows:

 * TLC Handicap Match: The Shield (Dean Ambrose, Seth Rollins, and Roman Reigns) vs. Kane, Braun Strowman, The Miz, Cesaro, and Sheamus